Matt Wallner Preview, Player Props: Twins vs. Guardians

 Matt Wallner At The Plate

-- Wallner is batting .224 with six doubles, a triple, 10 home runs and 16 walks.
+- Wallner is hitting .235 with six doubles, a triple, 11 home runs and 16 walks.

-- In 44.0% of his 50 games this season, Wallner has picked up at least one hit.
-He's also had eight multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.